Words by Luke Brown

 8. Measure the impact of your journey

-Once you are settled back at home do yourself justice by taking time to honour the memory by reliving it in your memoirs, videos and pictures.
-This is very important, but at the same time this is also the perfect chance to go back to that list of criteria you made before you left.
+Once you are settled back at home do yourself justice by taking time to honor the memory by reliving it in your memoirs, videos and pictures.
+This is very important, but at the same time, this is also the perfect chance to go back to that list of criteria you made before you left.
 What did you achieve?
 Did you transform yourself?
 Did you help someone or something on the ground?
 Can you continue to help?
 You will have your own personalised list so take the time to measure your safari’s impact by it.
 Some of the criteria may have evolved now that you have taken the trip – that doesn’t matter, but the important thing is to follow the process.
 This may be one of the most important things you ever do in your life.
 Many people that visit Africa on a safari for the first time are somehow touched deeply by it.
-I do not say this lightly, but don’t be surprised if you end up booking more trips or get involved in projects taking place in the destinations in some shape or form.
+I do not say this lightly but don’t be surprised if you end up booking more trips or getting involved in projects taking place in the destinations in some shape or form.
 You may be able to assist remotely, or you may wish to get back out there again as soon as possible.
 The choice is yours.

 9. Spread the word

 Tell as many people as you can about your safari trip.
 I am hoping that most of it will be positive.
-It is rare to find the opposite, but of course there will be things that did not live up to your expectations.
+It is rare to find the opposite, but of course, there will be things that did not live up to your expectations.
 Nothing is perfect, although I would happily put myself out there and say that getting extremely near perfect is certainly a distinct possibility on a safari to Africa.
 The reasons for telling lots of people include ‘bragging rights’ about the experiences and encounters you had.
-At this stage I am trusting that you took a great deal of care during your trip to understand and appreciate the conservation and community challenges on the ground.
+At this stage, I am trusting that you took a great deal of care during your trip to understand and appreciate the conservation and community challenges on the ground.
 You are now in a position to spread the word correctly about these.
 Proffer to others how they can learn from you to understand them.
 You will also have started to get some idea of the solutions that create lasting success.
-Share these with your friends, family and colleagues.
+Share these with your friends, family, and colleagues.
 Get them excited for they too can make an impact if they get a taste for what a safari can do for them.

 10. Plan your next move to ensure a lasting legacy of impact

 So, what next?
 You have documented your journey and you have shared your wisdom about it.
 The temptation may be to leave it at that.
 The world is a big place and maybe it’s time to turn your attention to the next place you want to visit.
 Those places also have loads to offer you, but if you leave the last piece of this process out then you won’t make that lasting impact that you set out to do.
 Does this step need to take lots of extra effort?
 It may be perceived to be so, but in reality, it does not have to at all.
 Quite possibly, on your discoveries during the safari, you will have found that one conservation effort that just sits right with you.
 You have the option to donate something to them each month.
-Why not trade in that takeaway coffee just one day a week in favour of this?
-Or you may join a social group that spread awareness for the plight of wildlife in Africa.
-The mere gesture means that you have committed to staying the game.
-Others of you may want to ramp this up further, make bigger donations or actually give of your time to do more.
+Why not trade in that takeaway coffee just one day a week in favor of this?
+Or you may join a social group that spreads awareness for the plight of wildlife in Africa.
+The mere gesture means that you have committed to staying in the game.
+Others of you may want to ramp this up further, make bigger donations, or actually give of your time to do more.
 There are so many ways one can help and create a lasting impact.
 Don’t forget what I said earlier about the very high number of safari goers that after their first visit decided that their connection with Africa’s wild spaces needs to stay with them!
 This can happen very easily, and you will definitely know it when it comes.

 A little bit about the writer: